GermaNO Way You Get A Hit

-If you think gym softball can get intense, try trying to get a hit against senior Raegen Germano.
-On Wednesday, May 11, Germano threw her 500th strikeout, a milestone she accomplished in just a little over two years of varsity play.
+If you think gym softball can get intense, try getting a hit against Raegen Germano.
+On Wednesday, May 11, the senior threw her 500th strikeout, a milestone she accomplished in just a little over two years of varsity play.

 Germano joined the varsity squad her freshman year as one of three pitchers on the team.
 By the end of the season, her importance to the program was clear as Germano pitched in the county final, making her only one of two freshmen to ever pitch a county championship.

 While her sophomore season was canceled due to COVID-19, Germano grinded in the off-season, and used the extra time off to come back her junior year and make her mark on the program.
 “A lot of what I do is behind the scenes,” said Germano.
 “I go to pitching lessons two or three times a week and CrossFit at least four times a week in the offseason.
 I’m constantly working out on my own.”